NEDERLANDS // ENGLISH

 One of Eurosat’s old vehicles was painted in the colours of the new trains and it’s showcased near Euro-Tower.
 Pretty cool for coaster enthusiasts.

 The new queue looks fabulous.
-There’s a certain Space Mountain (European version) vibe to it, but the Disney touch is a lot less noticeable than in the rest of the park.
+There’s a certain Space Mountain (European version) vibe to it, but the Disney touch isn’t too obvious in this case.

 I’m not that fond of outdoor queues for an indoor attraction (not ideal on rainy days, if you ask me), but this small courtyard is very cute.